Slideshow image

 What comes to mind when you hear the name of Solomon?

 Perhaps you think of wisdom, magnificence, grandeur, and splendor.
-After all, Solomon is credited for most of the Proverbs – and they’re full of wisdom.
-He's also responsible for the construction of the Temple – it was magnificent.
+After all, Solomon is credited for most of the Proverbs, which are full of wisdom.
+He’s also responsible for constructing the Temple—it was magnificent.

 Solomon reigned from 970-931 B.C.[1]

 At the dedication of the Temple, he prayed before the whole assembly of Israel (1 Kings 8 ca. 959 B.C.).
 His words have their roots in Deuteronomy.
-If the heart of Israel is toward the LORD he will bless and protect them.
-If the heart of Israel turns away from the LORD he will remove their blessing and protection – and yet there is always the hope of repentance and forgiveness.
+If Israel’s heart is toward the LORD, he will bless and protect them.
+If Israel’s heart turns away from the LORD, he will remove their blessing and protection—yet there is always the hope of repentance and forgiveness.

 The departure had already begun.